 "Families will have options, within this program, to adjust to their children’s ever-developing learning style, while still having access to the resources and broader community of an ongoing pre-K–12 school."
 Jessy Trejo, Director of Admissions

-The merger will bring additional benefits for Calhoun’s youngest learners.
-The Lower School will move from 74th Street to the MMS building, a recently renovated space on 85th Street with an elevator, gym, full-size kitchen and rooftop terrace.
+The merger brings additional benefits for Calhoun’s youngest learners.
+The Lower School is now located in a recently renovated space on 85th Street with an elevator, gym, full-size kitchen and rooftop terrace.
 The adjacency of the two tracks will create new opportunities for collaboration among teachers, as well as for community-building among students.

 Ultimately, the launch of the dual-track early-childhood program represents the latest step in Calhoun’s ongoing effort to find new ways to best serve students.
 Whether a family chooses the Open Inquiry or the Montessori track, Calhoun’s Lower School will continue to shape independent and compassionate citizens and learners.